 IoT gateways are also important in a context of fog computing.
 They play a key role in the convergence of IT and OT although not all IoT gateways are the same, let alone have the same capabilities.
 A strong driver for the growing adoption of IoT gateways is the fact that intelligence shifts to the edge as in many industries existing devices get replaced by their ‘intelligent’ counterparts and there is the just mentioned fog.
-As an example of shifts towards the edge: read how that move towards the edge with autonomous decisions by devices is happening in the application of IoT in building management.
+As an example of shifts towards the edge and edge computing: read how that move towards the edge with autonomous decisions by devices is happening in the application of IoT in building management.

 Multi-protocol IoT gateway devices and solutions come in many forms and shapes.
 Some IoT gateways are designed for vertical usage in areas such as building automation, fleet management and other enterprise IoT environments or for Industrial Internet of Things applications in areas such as maintenance and asset management (remote monitoring) and across industries such as the process industry, manufacturing (IoT in manufacturing and Industry 4.0 overall) or smart grid – where we find the market of the Industrial IoT gateways.